Assessing Risk to Children from Batterers

 The model we are proposing here is particularly suited to assessment of post-separation risk to children from batterers.
 We commonly encounter the mistaken assumption among professionals, including judges and custody evaluators, that children are in less danger from a batterer once a couple is no longer living together, when the reality is often the opposite (Bancroft & Silverman, 2002; Langford, Isaac, & Kabat, 1999).
 Assessment of risk to children post-separation should be carried out with as much caution as would be called for in intervening with an intact family.

 While couples are still living together, a batterer’s danger to children can be mediated to some extent by their mother’s ability to protect them.
 Assessment of her ability to protect requires the examination of such elements as the level of physical dangerousness of the batterer, the mother’s strengths as a parent, the ability of her community to provide the necessary legal and supportive resources, and the mother’s capacity to seek and use help for herself and her children (Whitney & Davis, 1999), while also avoiding the mistake of characterizing a battered woman as “failing to protect” her children (Magen, 1999).
-Therefore, the use of our model in assessing risk in intact families needs to be combined with careful and compassionate assessment of the mother’s protective capabilities and her willingness to work collaboratively with child protective personnel.
+Therefore, the use of our model in assessing risk in intact families needs to be combined with a careful and compassionate assessment of the mother’s protective capabilities and her willingness to work collaboratively with child protective personnel.
+As aforementioned, the mother might also want to call a or a lawyer near her, to protect the interest of herself and the child, without further delay.

 Following our section on the details of evaluating risk, we provide additional assessment guidelines that professionals can apply in cases where a batterer admits to a history of abusiveness but asserts that he has changed.
 We include this section because batterers sometimes succeed in using unfounded claims of change to circumvent proper evaluation of risk, an unfortunate outcome that we wish to caution against.